 On the flip side, if you come away from these sessions with an entire list of things you want to implement in your business, you might feel overwhelmed.
 We recommend cutting that list down to 3-5 of the highest impact items.
 Implement those first, then you can look at the rest of the list.
 We say this from experience.
 If you try do everything at once, none of it will actually get done.
 It’s better to focus on the big things first.

 Once you know your goals and you’ve scheduled your educational seminars, set up booth meetings with the appropriate vendors.
 You should know who these vendors are based on the goals you set in the first step.
 Please note, we don’t mean that you should just walk up to these booths – this can work, but there’s a better way.
 Instead, we highly recommend scheduling a specific time with a specific person from that company.
 This show is insanely busy, and without an appointment you run the risk of your contact at the company being busy when you stop by.

 The trade show floor is open from 10am to 6pm everyday (10am to 4pm on Friday), but your day doesn’t have to end at 6pm.
 The evenings are perfect times to grab dinners with key people, attend networking events, and go to parties.
 A lot of vendors host various client appreciation parties throughout the week.
-In fact, we have an event called the FAB 5 VIP Bash.
-Click the link to learn more!
+In fact, we might have tickets available for one of our parties.
+Email us to find out!

 This section is a series of smaller tips that will help you during the week.